-- 5.17 Trees 5, 6, 7, 8, 9, 10, 11, 12, 13, 14^{x3} & 15 are to be removed as they are located within the site in a position where they cannot be retained due to the proposed building envelopes and associated infrastructure such as excavation of the basement where encroachment will have an adverse impact on its roots and crown for viability and stability.
-They are recommended for removal and replacement with super advanced specimens in 75 or 100 litre bags size stock within more appropriate positions within the development.
-Replacement of these specimens needs to be mindful of their spatial requirements to allow them to grow to maturity and not be impeded by the built structure. - Tree 5 to 13 & 14x3: Melaleuca bracteata 'Revolution Green' Revolution Green Paperbark; located within the road reserve and on the property boundary and positioned within the proposed building envelope.
-These specimens are recommended to be removed and replaced as they are unable to be retained due to the proposed development. - Tree 15: Gleditsia triacanthos sunburst Honey Locust; located within the sit and positioned within the building envelope.
-This specimen is recommended to be removed and replaced as it is unable to be retained due to the proposed development. - Removal of a tree within 6 m of a tree to be retained should be undertaken only by cutting down such a tree without damaging the trees to be retained, and by grinding out its stump.
+Note; Where trees to be removed are significant/endemic to an area, removal would be recommended due to stability issues as they could potentially collapse in part or full if retained against proposed development.
+The proposed landscaping includes new replacement planting of endemic species in more suitable locations as to grow with the development and not be impeded by the built structure reinstating endemic canopy to the local amenity.

+- Removal of a tree within 6 m of a tree to be retained should be undertaken only by cutting down such a tree without damaging the trees to be retained, and by grinding out its stump.
 Where possible the structural roots of 20 mm diameter or greater of the tree to be cut down should not be removed, to minimise soil disturbance and to reduce the impact on the roots of any tree to be retained nearby.
 Where structural roots are to be removed this should be undertaken manually by the use of non-motorized hand tools after the stump has been ground out when such roots are often easier to locate from the site of the stump from which they have been severed. - 5.19 Ground protection in accordance with AS4970 section 4, 4.5.3 may require steel plates to protect the ground surface from compaction to protect roots between the stages of demolition and construction of the new pavement.